hmxmilohax/rb3-pc/README.md

-As an example, here's what a _The Beatles: Rock Band Höfner_ Wii controller looks like when it's set up.
-Note the "Handlers" being set to "MMJoystick" and "Devices" being set to the correct Joystick number.
-Also note that, since it's a Rock Band guitar controller, "Device Class" is set to 'Guitar" and the box next to that is set to "Rock Band".
+Here's what a _The Beatles: Rock Band Höfner_ Wii controller looks like when it's set up.
+Note "Handlers" being set to "MMJoystick" and "Devices" being set to the correct Joystick number.
+Since it's a Rock Band guitar controller, "Device Class" is also set to 'Guitar" and the box next to that is set to "Rock Band".
 ![A screenshot of RPCS3's Gamepad Settings with a Höfner](images/conf/rpcs3padexm.png "Gamepad Settings with a Wii The Beatles: Rock Band Höfner guitar controller")

 <br/>

 ## USER ACCOUNT:
 In RPCS3, go to **Manage > User Accounts**
 ![RPCS3 showing "User Accounts" option under the "Manage" menu.](images/conf/rpcs3user.png "RPCS3: User Accounts")

 Once you're there, **click on the default username (00000001 - User) and then click “Rename user” and change it** to whatever you want, then close it out.